bnb-chain/greenfield-whitepaper/part3.md

 A user needs to ensure that the object stored on Greenfield is really his object without downloading the whole object and comparing the contents.
-And also each SP should store the correct piece for each object as required and this information should be verified on the Greenfield blockchain.
-A special metadata structure is introduced for every object for data challenges as the below:
+And also, each SP should store the correct piece for each object as required, and this information should be verified on the Greenfield blockchain.
+A special metadata structure is introduced for every object for data challenges as below:

 ```go
 type ObjectInfo struct {